Thomas Howard, 4th Duke of Norfolk: Mary, Queen of Scots, and the Rising of the North

 Having recently lost his third wife, and despite having presided over the York commission, Norfolk began planning his marriage to Mary.
-For both parties, it would have been their fourth marriage; Howard had been widowed three times, whilst Mary had been widowed twice and her third husband, James Hepburn, 4th Earl of Bothwell, had escaped but ended up as a prisoner in Denmark.
+For both parties, it would have been their fourth marriage; Howard had been widowed three times while Mary had been widowed twice and her third husband, James Hepburn, 4th Earl of Bothwell, had escaped to Continental Europe in search of support to try to restore his wife to the Scottish throne, but ended up a prisoner in Denmark.
 Both Howard and Mary were descended from the House of Plantagenet.
 Furthermore, the former Scottish monarch had a strong claim to the English crown as a descendant of Henry VII, the first monarch of the reigning Tudor dynasty, through her paternal grandmother Margaret Tudor and already considered herself the rightful queen of England, on the grounds that Elizabeth had been declared illegitimate following the annulment of the marriage of her parents, Henry VIII and Anne Boleyn in 1536.
 Most English Catholics also considered Elizabeth to be illegitimate, as her parents' marriage was never validated by the Holy See.
 Because the English monarch had no direct heirs, having never married, Mary's claim to the throne, who was Catholic, represented a serious threat to the continuity of the Protestant religious policies enacted by the Elizabethan government.
-Both the Scottish statesman William Maitland of Lethington and the Bishop of Ross, John Lesley, Mary's chief adviser and agent, were in favour of the Duke's marriage to the former Scottish queen, and Mary herself consented to it, although Howard was initially reluctant to bring about political and religious change.
-Initially Howard showed little sympathy for Mary, but during recesses from the conference in York, Maitland met privately with Norfolk, suggesting to the Duke the possibility of marrying Mary, as well as a possible future marriage between Howard's daughter, Margaret and the infant King James VI.
+Both the Scottish statesman William Maitland of Lethington and the Bishop of Ross, John Lesley, Mary's chief adviser and agent, were in favour of the Duke's marriage to the former Scottish queen, and Mary herself consented to it, and made steps to procure her own divorce or annulment.

+Thomas Howard was initially reluctant to bring about political and religious change.
+At first he showed little sympathy for Mary, but during recesses from the conference in York, Maitland met privately with Norfolk, suggesting to the Duke the possibility of marrying Mary, as well as a possible future marriage between Howard's daughter, Margaret and the infant King James VI.
 Norfolk saw in this proposal not only the means to solve the succession crisis which had plagued England ever since Elizabeth's accession, given her reluctance to marry and produce an heir, but also an opportunity for his own social aggrandisement.
-Furthermore, Mary's marriage to the leading English nobleman would help the former Scottish monarch to strengthen her claim to the throne.
+Mary's marriage to the leading English nobleman would help the former Scottish monarch to strengthen her claim to the throne, and in 1569 might have helped enable her return to Scotland.
+If Mary, who shared the same religious beliefs as Norfolk (both were Catholics), married the Duke, she would not be able to marry a foreign prince, even if he was also Catholic.